ICSTUDIOSOFFICIAL/ICStudios/README.md

 ## 🎮 What We Do

 - **Games** – Mostly PC-based, sometimes dipping into VR.
 We like retro shooters, surreal worlds, and sandbox environments.
-- **Experiments** – Half-finished ideas, fake operating systems, interactive art, prototypes that may or may not grow into full projects.
+- **Experiments** – Half-finished ideas, operating systems, interactive art, prototypes that may or may not grow into full projects.
 - **Sound & Atmosphere** – Music and soundtracks are just as important to us as the visuals.
 Expect moody tracks, unsettling ambience, and a few surprises.
 - **Community Mods** – We want our games to be moddable and open.
 If you can break it, hack it, or twist it, you’re already one of us.